arcana-network/developer-dashboard/readme.md

 ## Usage with Docker

-If you'd like to use [Docker](https://docs.docker.com/engine/install/) for development, follow the above quick start steps and then use
+If you'd like to use [Docker](https://docs.docker.com/engine/install/) to setup the dashboard as a service, follow the above quick start steps and then use

 ```bash
 make run-local
 ```

-to spin up a local dashboard serve.
+to spin up the service.